martinbaste/Laser-Albatross/README.md

 ## Todo
+* Score looks really interesting, maybe it can be added a chemical group score and then average.
 * Add new filtering algorithms
 * Refactor code
 * Maybe have both alignments in the html scroll at the same time.